gardener/documentation/website/documentation/getting-started/lifecycle/_index.md

 ![](./images/os-update.png)

 The OS version is defined for each worker pool and can be changed per worker pool.
-Contrary to Kubernetes versioning, no semantics apply to OS versions.
 You can freely switch back and forth.
 However, as there is no in-place update, each change will cause the entire worker pool to roll and nodes will be replaced.
+For OS versions different update strategies can be configured.
+Please check the [documentation](https://gardener.cloud/docs/gardener/shoot_versions/#update-path-for-machine-image-versions) for details.

 ## Version Classifications